AGRINFO AGRINFO logo

 Countries losing export approval:

-• Belize, Brunei, Costa Rica, Cuba, Honduras, Nigeria, Tanzania, and Tunisia for the export of composite products containing processed milk or eggs
+• Belize, Costa Rica, Cuba, Honduras, Nigeria, Tanzania, and Tunisia for the export of composite products containing processed milk or eggs

 • Tanzania, for farmed crustaceans and composite products containing milk or eggs